LaravelDaily/Laraquiz-QuickAdminPanel/readme.md

-# LaraQuiz: Laravel 5.3 based quiz system
+# LaraQuiz: Laravel 5.6 based quiz system

 It is a demo project for demonstrating what can be generated with [QuickAdminPanel](https://quickadminpanel.com) tool.
 LaraQuiz was mostly generated with __QuickAdmin__ except for some custom code.

 It's an open-source version of online Laravel quiz at [LaraQuiz.com](http://laraquiz.com) - but the system can be used for any quiz project, you just fill in different topics and questions.

+__Notice__: originally created with Laravel 5.3, it was upgraded to Laravel 5.6 in March 2018.

 ![LaraQuiz screenshot](http://webcoderpro.com/laraquiz-demo1.png)